cml37/JavaNabuAdapter/README.md

 * NHACP Extension could use additional testing, especially for modes not executed by ISHKUR CP/M

 # Building
-* Set your JAVA_HOME to a Java 8 JDK (or perhaps a Java 11 JDK, but I know for sure that Java 15 JDK's won't build Java 5 classes)
+* Set your JAVA_HOME to a Java 8 JDK (later JDKs won't build Java 5 classes)
-* run mvn install
+* mvn install

 # Running